Rise and Design: Wearable Technologies

 Speakers included -

 Alan is a researcher in the Digital Health and Wellbeing Research Group, focussing on the application of wearable technology in sports to analyse running styles, and in healthcare to understand and prevent falls in older people.
 Alan shared some of his broad and detailed knowledge of this area.

 DABS ( Design Aware Body Survival) is a newly launched range of protective gloves, designed to be worn not just occasionally but all day, allowing us to go about our business, and perhaps even shake hands with others.
 They're designed to be breathable and therefore comfortable but also anti-viral, and made sustainably.
 Ryan shared his inspiration and passion for this product, and his vision for its growth.

 Simon Beniston, MediBioSense. www.medibiosense.com

 MediBioSense are revolutionising the future of healthcare.
 They create wearable technology and integrated healthcare solutions that are changing the way health is measured and tracked.

 Their VitalPatch continuously monitors heart rate, respiration, ECG, temperature, and movement, with data sent in real-time via Bluetooth.

-Simon will describe the technology behind these products but also the other factors that make them indispensable to users.
+Simon described the technology behind these products but also the other factors that make them indispensable to users.